Community Property Laws in a Divorce

 - Art and collectibles

-When a divorce petition is filed, a rebuttable presumption that all of the property and debts acquired during the marriage is community property will be created.
+When a divorce petition is filed, a rebuttable presumption is that all of the property.
+Debts acquired during the marriage is community property will be created.
 Unless a spouse is able to prove that an asset or debt should be considered to be separate property, it will be divided in the property division portion of the divorce case.

 How is Property Purchased Before a Marriage Divided in a Divorce?

-In general, property that is purchased before a marriage by either spouse is considered to be his or her separate property.
-This means that it will not be considered to be the community property of the marital estate and will not be subject to division in a divorce.
-However, an important caveat to note is that if a spouse commingles his or her separate property with community property after a marriage, it may lose its exclusion as separate property.
+In general, property that is purchased before marriage by either spouse is considered to be his or her separate property.
+This means that it will not be considered to be the community property of the marital estate.
+Therefore not be subject to division in a divorce.
+You may need to talk to our property division lawyers for clarification.
+However, an important caveat to note is that if a spouse commingles his or her separate property with community property after marriage.
+It may lose its exclusion as separate property.

 This case demonstrates the importance of keeping separate property separate during the marriage.
-If you are able to clearly trace an asset back to its origins with your separate funds from before you were married, it should preserve its separate nature and avoid division in a divorce.
+If you are able to clearly trace an asset back to its origins with your separate funds from before you were married.
+It should preserve its separate nature and avoid division in a divorce.
 You can help to prove that your property is separate by keeping careful records.
-You might want to keep your separate money in a separate bank account and not deposit it into a joint account that you share with your husband and wife.
-You also should avoid adding your spouse’s name to property that you owned before you were married so that your spouse can’t claim that you intended to transform it into community property.
+Talk to our property division lawyers today if you have a question about founds record keeping.
+You might want to keep your separate money in a separate bank account.
+And not deposit it into a joint account that you share with your husband and wife.
+You also should avoid adding your spouse’s name to property that you owned before you were married.
+So that your spouse can’t claim that you intended to transform it into community property.

 What Happens to Property Outside of Arizona During a Divorce?

 Arizona courts have jurisdiction over all of the property that is located in the state.
 This is called in rem jurisdiction.
-By contrast, Arizona does not have in rem jurisdiction over the property that is located in another state.
-Arizona may circumvent the issue of not having in rem jurisdiction over out-of-state property by ordering a person to dispose of the out-of-state property in a divorce if the state has in personam jurisdictionover that person.
+By contrast, Arizona Community Property law does not have in rem jurisdiction over the property that is located in another state.
+Arizona may circumvent the issue of not having in rem jurisdiction over out-of-state property.
+By ordering a person to dispose of the out-of-state property in a divorce if the state has in personam jurisdictionover that person.
 In personam jurisdiction is the jurisdiction a court has over a person who resides in Arizona or who has enough minimum contacts with Arizona for the court to have jurisdiction over him or her.

 The court may also gain personal jurisdiction over a spouse who lives in another state if he or she is personally served while he or she is visiting Arizona.
 Finally, the court may gain personal jurisdiction over an out-of-state spouse if the spouse consents to the court having personal jurisdiction over him or her.

 Jurisdictional issues involving in rem and in personam jurisdiction are more common today with the increased mobility of people.
 People tend to relocate much more frequently, and they may purchase property in a variety of different states.
-While Arizona will not have in rem jurisdiction over the property that is located in other states, it can still issue orders to a person for how that property should be divided in the divorce as long as the state has personal jurisdiction over him or her.
+While Arizona Community Property Law will not have in rem jurisdiction over the property that is located in other states.
+It can still issue orders to a person for how that property should be divided in a collaborative divorce as long as the state has personal jurisdiction over him or her.

-If one spouse lives outside of Arizona and the court is unable to obtain personal jurisdiction over him or her, the Arizona court may not order him or her to divide the out-of-state property.
+If one spouse lives outside of Arizona and the court is unable to obtain personal jurisdiction over him or her.
+The Arizona Community Property court may not order him or her to divide the out-of-state property.
 Instead, what is termed as a divisible divorce would occur.
 The idea of a divisible divorce first arose in Estin v.
 Estin, 334 U.S. 541 (1948).
 The Arizona court could grant a divorce decree to the spouse who filed for divorce in the state.
-That spouse would later have to initiate a separate action in the state where the property was located or where the out-of-state spouse was located to divide the property, which could be very expensive and time-consuming.
+That spouse would later have to initiate a separate action in the state where the property was located or where the out-of-state spouse was located to divide the property.
+Which could be very expensive and time-consuming.

 Proceeds from an Inheritance or Trust Fund in a Divorce